Gitravail/spotify-code-to-stl/README.md

 It can then be used for different purpose such as :
 * An automated, on demand 3D printed spotify tag (on a small scale assembly line per example)
-* A simple UI to generate a 3D model of a music
+* A simple UI to generate a 3D model of a song

 # Quick start